codefresh-io/docs.codefresh.io/_docs/kb/support-ticket-examples.md

 >
 >### Context
 >
 >Add background information on your question.
-Add links or any details that will help in understanding the question above.
+Add links or any details that will help us to understand the question above.

 ## Related articles